Automattic/wp-calypso/client/components/sub-masterbar-nav/README.md

 This component displays a navigation header under the masterbar.

-### How to use:
+## How to use

 The component should be inserted into a `Main` component.
 Options should contain a `label` and an `uri`.
 If the latter matches the `uri` property of the component, it will be marked as selected.
 In case no option is selected, the `fallback` value will be shown in the dropdown.

 `icon` should be a valid gridicon name.
 The icon will be displayed next to/on top of the label.
 If no `icon` is provided, `star` will be used by default.

 ```js